McDonald’s ‘McWeevil’ statue excites some, disturbs others - NewsBreak

 TAMPA, Fla.
 (WFLA) — An Alabama McDonald’s restaurant caused some buzz online after it unveiled a new attraction at its location: a giant statue of a boll weevil.

 But this wasn’t just any old weevil.
-This was the McWeevil, modeled after McDonald’s mascot Ronald McDonald.Dancing garbage man brings joy to locals in Florida
+This was the McWeevil, modeled after McDonald’s mascot Ronald McDonald.Jim Carrey ‘probably’ retiring from acting: ‘I’ve done enough’

 Several people showed up to the big “Weeveal” in the McDonald’s in the city of Enterprise, Alabama — including the city’s mayor, William Cooper.